lashawntab/task-hub/docs/PLAN.md

 - [ ] Capture tasks quickly
 - [ ] See daily priorities
 - [ ] Automatic categorization of tasks
-- [ ] Visualize completed tasks in isolation from remaining
+- [ ] Visualize completed tasks statistics in isolation from remaining
+- [ ] Automatic prioritization of tasks